 - Experience: We had to blank them out, but Sunil had worked for some really top tech companies.
 This is what makes the resume really strong.

-- Quantifying impact: Sunil could perhaps enhance the resume by better quantifying his actions and demonstrating their impact.
+- Quantifying impact: Sunil could perhaps enhance his resume by better quantifying his actions and demonstrating their impact.
 For example, he says he "Revised Telemetry dashboards to improve signal-noise ratio".
-How much did he improve it by?
+How much did he improve it?
 Including specific metrics more often would take this resume to the next level.

 - Key skills: Sunil lists key skills and tools that were likely listed as requirements in the job description.
 This makes a recruiter's life easier.